Monday, July 7, 2014

 One way of doing this is to avoid spurious distinction, i.e. to preserve symmetry as much as we can.
 This is where predicate calculus [0] is superior to set theory.
 If we start by encoding set theory into predicate calculus, we will see, little by little, a fundamental difference emerge.
 In the following, capital letters will stand for sets and their corresponding predicates will be the same letter in lower case.
 As an example:

-(0) x ∈ P ≡ p.x
+(0) x ∈ P ≡ p.x for all x

 with the dot standing for function application and ≡ for logical equivalence [1].
 It relates a set to its characteristic predicate.